 Try to Stagger Your Indulgences

 If possible, try to keep your party schedule to every other night.
 If you're too much of a social butterfly to give up your nights of dancing, try to imbibe every other evening.
 This holiday health tip will keep your hangovers to a minimum and will prevent you from feeling totally dysfunctional.

 Never Attend a Party on an Empty Stomach

 While the holiday season is bloated with extra opportunities to consume calorific goods, it's best to stick to a regular meal schedule.
 You don't want to skip breakfast and lunch because you know you're going to a party that evening with heavy hors d’œuvres.
 Those little canapés and pigs in a blanket come at a high caloric cost.
 Make sure to fill up on protein-packed snacks before you head out on the town, especially if you've had a light eating day.

 Only Indulge in What You Really Love

 You don't need to say yes to every passing hors d'œuvre or beckoning buffet table.
 In fact, if you stick to only enjoying what you love, you'll consume far fewer calories than if you go into a party thinking that you will just "taste" everything that looks appetizing at the time.
 Those tastes could cost you thousands of unnecessary calories.

 When Speaking, Put Your Fork Down

 At a dinner party, it can be difficult to balance your meal consumption with a meaningful dinner conversation.
 In order to make sure you're really listening to your dinner companion and not eating mindlessly, put your fork down when talking to another guest.
 This holiday health tip will help you leave the dinner feeling satiated, but not overly full, and inspired by a conversation with substance.

 There's no excuse for not hydrating this season.
-Staying hydrated not only helps you prevent holiday party hangovers, it also keeps mind fog at bay.
+Staying hydrated not only helps you prevent holiday party hangovers, but it also keeps mind fog at bay.
 You need your brain cells firing on all cylinders to get through your end-of-year to-do list, family time, and endless social engagements.

 Keep Track of What You're Consuming